googleapis/google-cloud-ruby/CONTRIBUTING.md

 $ rake test:acceptance
 ```

+### DNS Acceptance Tests

+To run the DNS acceptance tests you must give your service account permissions to a domain name in [Webmaster Central](https://www.google.com/webmasters/verification) and set the `GCLOUD_TEST_DNS_DOMAIN` environment variable to the fully qualified domain name. (e.g. "example.com.")

 ### Local Datastore Devserver

 You can run the Datstore acceptance tests against a devserver running locally.
 To switch to the devserver set the `DATASTORE_HOST` environment variable with the location of the local devserver.